decaycs/.github/profile/README.md

 </h3>

 <p align="center">
-  Decay is a theme that uses shades of green along with a dark-toned background for better contrast!
+  Decay is a theme that uses shades of green along with a dark-toned background for better contrast!.
   The contrast between background and primary color helps avoiding any eye fatigue when spending a lot of time in front of the computer.
 </p>